 How It Works (K–5)

-Insight PA Cyber Charter School (ISPA) students in grades K–5 take courses in all core subjects—English/language arts, math, science, history, and art—as well as self-guided elective courses in world languages, starting in grade 3, or music.
+Insight PA Cyber Charter School (ISPA) students in grades K–5 take courses in all core subjects—English/language arts, math, science, history, and art—as well as self-guided elective courses in music, or world languages, starting in grade 3.
 Coursework is a mix of online and hands-on work, which caters to a wide variety of learning styles.
 Unit and course assessments are built in to each subject, and easy-to-use online planning and progress tools keep you and your student on track.

 ISPA provides a dedicated support system to parents and students.
 In grades K–5, working closely with the teacher, the parent (or other responsible adult) serves as a "Learning Coach" to the child, helping to facilitate his or her progress and working to modify the pace and schedule as needed.